kai-niemi/pestcontrol/README.md

 CockroachDB clusters.
 It provides both a graphical and command-line interface for controlling and visualizing CockroachDB node failure and recovery and it's impact on application workloads.
-It supports CockroachDB Cloud and self-hosted clusters, for which it also provides easy-to-use operator scripts.
+It supports CockroachDB Cloud and local or remote self-hosted clusters.

 ## Main features

 The main features include:

-- Install and bootstrap self-hosted CockroachDB clusters locally or in a network environment.
 - Visualize cluster topologies and node health.
 - Run synthetic client workloads and visualize impact during steady state and adverse events.
+- CockroachDB Cloud:
-- Provide CockroachDB Cloud disruption API controls for chaos testing.
+  - Disruption API controls for chaos testing.
+- Self-hosted:
+  - Install and bootstrap self-hosted clusters locally or in a network environment.
-- Integrate with [Toxiproxy](https://github.com/Shopify/toxiproxy) for self-hosted chaos testing.
+  - Integrate with [Toxiproxy](https://github.com/Shopify/toxiproxy) for network level chaos testing.

 Dashboard showing cluster layout and node status: